ryanio/grid-ipfs-plugin/README.md

-# Grid Clef Plugin
+# Grid IPFS Plugin

-This is the example Clef integration for Grid.
+This is the example IPFS integration for Grid.

 If you want to use this plugin in Grid you can add it to `plugins.json` like this: